OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-01.md

 How the faithful city has become unfaithful!
 She who was full of justice!
 Righteousness once lodged in her, but now murderers.

 ## Isaiah 1:22
-Your silver has become dross, your wine mixed with water.
+Your silver has become tarnished, and your wine is diluted with water.

 ## Isaiah 1:23
 Your rulers are rebels and companions of thieves; everyone loves bribes and pursues rewards.
 They do not defend the fatherless, nor does the widow’s case come before them.